-OPTION: Tax Laundering, Dry Cleaning, And Similar Services
+OPTION: Tax Laundering, Dry Cleaning, and Similar Services

 Currently, receipts from laundering, dry cleaning, tailoring, shoe repairing, and shoe shining services are excluded from the city and state sales tax.
-This option would lift the exemption, broadening the sales tax base to include these services.
-It would result in additional revenue of about \$43 million annually.
+This option would lift the city exemption, broadening the sales tax base to include these services.
+It would result in additional revenue of about \$46.5 million annually and would require state legislation.

 PROPONENTS MIGHT ARGUE that laundering, tailoring, shoe repair, and similar services should not be treated differently from other goods and services that are presently being taxed.
 In addition, a municipal sales tax base should generally reflect the levels of demand for tangible goods and services produced by the local economy.
 Since service-based industries have become a much larger segment of the city's economy over the past several decades, the sales tax base should reflect this shift in consumer demand.
 By including laundering, dry cleaning, and other services in the sales tax base the city would decrease the economic inefficiency created by differences in tax treatment.
-The bulk of taxes would be paid by more affluent consumers who use such services more frequently, slightly decreasing the regressive nature of the sales tax.
+Much of the additional revenue would come from more affluent consumers who use such services more frequently.
 The city's commitment to a cleaner environment, which is reflected in the various city policies that regulate laundering and dry-cleaning services, further justifies inclusion of these services in the sales tax base.

-OPPONENTS MIGHT ARGUE that laundering, tailoring, shoe repair, and similar services are provided by the selfemployed and small businesses, and these operators may not have accounting or bookkeeping skills and could have difficulties in collecting the tax.
-Some individuals and firms might be forced out of business.
-They could also argue that because a portion of laundering and dry cleaning receipts are actually paid by businesses (i.e. hotels and restaurants), bringing those services into the sales tax base would further increase the number of business-to-business transactions subject to the tax.
-They would point out that, ideally, sales taxes should only be imposed on the final sale to a consumer: this is because when business-to-business transactions are taxed, the burden of the tax is shifted onto the consumer through an increase in the price of the good.
+OPPONENTS MIGHT ARGUE that laundering, tailoring, shoe repair, and similar services are provided by the selfemployed and small businesses, and these operators may not have the facility to record, collect, and transmit the tax.
+They could also argue that because a portion of laundering and dry cleaning receipts are actually paid by businesses (i.e. hotels and restaurants), bringing those services into the sales tax base would increase the incentive to develop their own laundering services, which would have a detrimental effect on the businesses that formerly provided the service.
+They could also point out that even in the absence of this vertical integration, a portion of the additional cost associated with taxing an intermediate service would be shifted to the consumer through an increase in the price of the good.